What is Posting in Accounting?

 Step #4 – Enter the Debit and Credit Balances in the Ledger

-Debit and credit balances are to be entered in the general ledger as per the balance in the account.
+Debit and credit balances are to be entered into the general ledger as per the balance in the account.
 The debit balance increases the asset, whereas the credit balance increases the liability in the accounts.

 Step #5 – Maintain the Account for each Period Separately